AndrewAPAC/alx-common/README.md

 # alx-common

-**A comprehensive Python framework for infrastructure automation, monitoring, and reporting.
-Designed to standardize common development tasks and eliminate code duplication in production environments.**
+A comprehensive Python framework for infrastructure automation, monitoring, and reporting.
+Designed to standardize common development tasks and eliminate code duplication in dev, test and production environments.

 ---
 ## Preamble